- Cultural Resource Centers

-SOL is a student-fee funded organization that focuses on Queer and Trans People of Color (QTPOC) while providing support through educational programming, student advocacy, and ally building among undergraduate and graduate students, faculty, staff, and other organizations at Oregon State University.
+SOL is a student-fee funded organization that focuses on Queer, Trans, Black, Indigenous People of Color (QTIBIPOC) while providing support through educational programming, student advocacy, and ally building among undergraduate and graduate students, faculty, staff, and other organizations at Oregon State University.

 Our work allows individuals to embrace their full selves without compromising a piece of themselves in the process.
 Looking at all your identities and acknowledging they all matter at the same time, SOL is who you fully are.
 While we recognize the intersection of all identities we focus particularly on the intersection of sexuality, gender and race/ethnicity.